kelseymok/fermentation-station/recipes/skyr.md

 ### Variations

 * I've used Skyr culture to attempt to make cheese by following steps 1 & 2, adding an appropriate amount of rennet (roughly 1/8 tsp or .60 ml) mixed with 1/4 cup of water, mixing for 25 seconds, and letting sit out and culture at room temperature (with a lid) overnight.
 What results is a massive curd which can be cut, strained/pressed/shaped overnight, cut, salted, and added to an 8% brine to cure (can be up to months, but it can be eaten immediately).
 What has resulted is a Feta-looking block with a which softer consistency.
 I've taken a block of this not-really-Feta, mixed with minced onions, and served on potatoes or pasta.
+* Make butter by culturing cream instead of milk.
+Blitz in a blender until the solids separate from the liquid (buttermnilk).
+Save the buttermilk for baking.
+Wash the solids using ice cold water (blitz in blender with the cold water, massage buttermilk out, repeat 2-3 times).
+Shape into a log.